wrxco/chartbutler/README.md

-# ChartLocker DL
+# ChartButler

+ChartButler is a command-line utility to download MBTiles files from multiple sources, including:
+- The Chart Locker (https://chartlocker.brucebalan.com/) by Bruce Balan
+- Sailing Grace Charts (https://sailingamazinggrace.com/charts) by S/Y Grace

-ChartLocker DL is a command-line utility to download MBTiles files from The Chart Locker website (https://chartlocker.brucebalan.com/).
-It supports both anonymous downloads and premium downloads using MediaFire accounts (via cookies or API).
+It supports both anonymous HTTP downloads and premium downloads using MediaFire accounts (via cookies or API) for The Chart Locker source.

 ## Features
-- Scrape regions and file listings from The Chart Locker site.
+- Scrape regions and file listings from The Chart Locker or Sailing Grace sites.
 - Interactive selection of region and files to download.
 - Anonymous HTML scraping method for public files.
 - Premium support via MediaFire API (App ID 42511) or cookies.txt.